keras-team/keras-io/guides/md/training_with_built_in_methods.md

 ```

 We call `fit()`, which will train the model by slicing the data into "batches" of size
-"batch_size", and repeatedly iterating over the entire dataset for a given number of
+`batch_size`, and repeatedly iterating over the entire dataset for a given number of
-"epochs".
+`epochs`.

 ```python